Skip to content

 • Use hand trucks and forklifts when possible

-• Utilize proper lifting techniques, bend and lift with your knees
+• Utilize proper lifting techniques, and bend and lift with your knees

-• Avoid twisting while carrying a loud and shift your feet and take small steps in the direction you want to go
+• Avoid twisting while carrying a load and shift your feet and take small steps in the direction you want to go

 • Keep floors and work areas clear to avoid tripping and slipping hazards

-• Communicate with other employees if you see a problem or hazard let someone know
+• Communicate with other employees and let a supervisor know if you see a problem or hazard

-• Pay attention to what is going on around you and help each other out
+• Pay attention to what is going on around you and help your coworkers when needed

 • Make sure your equipment is working properly before each use